The Lemmens-Seidel conjecture for base size $5$: Notations

 Denote by $I$ and $J$ the identity matrix and the all-ones matrix, respectively.
 If the size of each matrix is not clear, then we will indicate its size by a subscript.

 A \emph{Seidel matrix} is a symmetric matrix with zero diagonal and all off-diagonal entries $\pm1$.
 Two Seidel matrices $S$ and $S'$ are said to be \emph{switching equivalent} if there exist a permutation matrix $P$ and a diagonal matrix $D$ with diagonal entries $\pm 1$ such that $(PD)^\top S (PD) = S'$ holds.
 For a graph $H$, denote by $A(H)$ the adjacency matrix of $H$, and define $S(H) := J-I-2A(H)$.
 Note that for any Seidel matrix $S$, there exists a graph $H$ such that $S=S(H)$.
 The eigenvalues of $S(H)$ are called the \emph{Seidel eigenvalues} of $H$.
-Two graphs $G$ and $H$ are said to be \emph{switching equivalent} if $S(G)$ and $S(H)$ are switching equivalent.
+Note that two graphs $G$ and $H$ are switching equivalent if and only if $S(G)$ and $S(H)$ are switching equivalent.